-Damage Mechanisms on the Bare Fiber End Face
+Damage Mechanisms on the Bare Fiber End

 Damage mechanisms on a fiber end face can be modeled similarly to bulk optics, and industry-standard damage thresholds for UV Fused Silica substrates can be applied to silica-based fiber.
-However, unlike bulk optics, the relevant surface areas and beam diameters involved at the air / glass interface of an optical fiber are very small, particularly for coupling into single mode (SM) fiber. therefore, for a given power density, the power incident on the fiber needs to be lower for a smaller beam diameter.
+However, unlike bulk optics, the relevant surface areas and beam diameters involved at the air / glass interface of an optical fiber are very small, particularly for coupling into single mode (SM) fiber, therefore, for a given power density, the power incident on the fiber needs to be lower for a smaller beam diameter.

 The table to the right lists two thresholds for optical power densities: a theoretical damage threshold and a "practical safe level".
 In general, the theoretical damage threshold represents the estimated maximum power density that can be incident on the fiber end face without risking damage with very good fiber end face and coupling conditions.
-The "practical safe level" power density represents minimal risk of fiber damage.
-Operating a fiber or component beyond the practical safe level is possible, but users must follow the appropriate handling instructions and verify performance at low powers prior to use.
+The "practical safe level" power

-Estimated O ptical Power Densities on Air / Glass Interface a Туре Theoretical Damage Threshold b Practical Safe Level c CW (Average Power) ~1 MW/cm ~250 kW/cm 10 ns Pulsed (Peak Power) ~5 GW/cm ~1 GW/cm
+Estimated O ptical Power Densities on Air / Glass Interface ^a Туре Theoretical Damage Threshold ^b Practical Safe Level ^c CW (Average Power) ~1 MW/cm 2 ~250 kW/cm 2 10 ns Pulsed (Peak Power) ~5 GW/cm 2 ~1 GW/cm 2

-- All values are specified for unterminated (bare) silica fiber and apply for free space coupling into a clean fiber end face. - This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
+- · All values are specified for unterminated (bare) silica fiber and apply for free space coupling into a clean fiber end face. - This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
 Verification of the performance and reliability of fiber components in the system before operating at high power must be done by the user, as it is highly system dependent. - This is the estimated safe optical power density that can be incident on a fiber end face without damaging the fiber under most operating conditions.